gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Start-AIPScan.md

 If the scanner schedule is set to Always, this cmdlet is ignored.

-Note: This cmdlet is in preview and requires the current preview version of the Azure Information Protection client.
+Note: This cmdlet requires the preview version of the scanner that is included with the current preview version of the Azure Information Protection client.

 ## EXAMPLES